taylorjg/sparkler-game-phaser/README.md

 # Description

-This is my attempt to recreate Seb Lee-Delisle's interactive sparkler game as seen in the second of the Royal Institution Christmas lectures by Dr Hannah Fry on 27 December 2019.
+This is my attempt to recreate Seb Lee-Delisle's interactive sparkler game as seen in the second of the Royal Institution Christmas lectures with Dr Hannah Fry on 27 December 2019.
+The game used the audience noise level to guide a sparkler between a scrolling sequence of obstacles.

 ![Stills Collage](images/stills-collage.jpg)